Arlene Dickinson: Books

-In 2011, Dickinson published her first book, Persuasion, her autobiography.
+In 2011, Dickinson published her first book, Persuasion, an autobiography.
 Her second book, All In, subtitled "You, Your Business, Your Life", was released in 2013.

-In 2019, Dickinson released her third book, Reinvention: Changing Your Life, Your Career, Your Future.
+In 2019, Dickinson published her third book, Reinvention: Changing Your Life, Your Career, Your Future.

 Media

 Dickinson starred as a dragon investor on Dragons' Den, starting in 2007 for the second season.
 She also starred in her own spinoff, The Big Decision.
 In 2015, Dickinson announced that she was leaving Dragons' Den after the ninth season.
 She returned for season 12 in 2017.

-In 2012, Dickinson guest starred as a past version of herself on the Canadian TV series Murdoch Mysteries, in the episode called "Invention Convention", as a possible investor.
-She has also appeared as a judge on Recipe to Riches in the 2014 season.
+In 2012, Dickinson guest starred as a past version of herself on the Canadian television period drama Murdoch Mysteries, in the episode called "Invention Convention", as a possible investor.

+She appeared as a judge on Recipe to Riches in the 2014 season.

 In 2017, Dickinson hosted Under New Management, a television special in which she guided aspiring new entrepreneurs in the process of purchasing a business.